The STEM Center

 The CSUSM Office of Graduate Studies & Research (OGSR) office is soliciting applications for the two prestigious Chancellor’s Office Programs: the Chancellor’s Doctoral Incentive Program (CDIP) and California Pre-Doctoral Program.
 These two distinct programs work together to assist the students of today become the faculty of tomorrow.
 Applications are available for both programs and details are listed on the OGSR website.

-CSUSM Student Travel Funding to Present Research: Graduate Studies and Research offers opportunities for undergraduate students on an ongoing basis until funding is depleted.
+CSUSM Student Travel Funding to Present Research: OSGR offers opportunities for undergraduate students on an ongoing basis until funding is depleted.

 Student Field Placement: Student field placements encompasses a variety of opportunities, such as: internships, observations and field work.
 Please consult with your department intership coordinator/faculty supervisor.
 Visit the link for details.